 Studies have shown that mental health apps can be helpful interventions for people living with depression and anxiety, either as stand-alone tools or in conjunction with therapy.
 However, mental health apps may not be ideal for everyone.

 If you enjoy self-guided programs and are motivated to change habits and make lifestyle adjustments, mental health apps may be very useful.
 However, Raun shares that “for those who have severe symptoms and need a higher level of care,” mental health apps may be less effective unless used in conjunction with regular mental health treatment with a professional.
+If you are looking for mental health treatment for anxiety, we reviewed the best online therapy platforms for anxiety.

 Frequently asked questions